maxime-leiber/dstft-w.r.t.-window-length/README.md

 # DSTFT-w.r.t.-window-length
 Differentiable short-time Fourier transform with respect to the window length.
-Accepted to EUSIPCO 2022.
+Accepted for EUSIPCO 2022.